haidoan/dev-bot/README.md

 *   **Decode a JWT:** Decodes a JWT string that you provide in the chat.
 *   **Convert Currency:** Fetches the latest exchange rates to convert between currencies (e.g., "what's the rate for USD to VND?").
 *   **Send a Notification:** Sends a desktop notification with a title and message that you specify.

+## Troubleshooting

+### Google Calendar Authorization

+If you encounter an `insufficientPermissions` error or other issues with Google Calendar, you may need to re-authorize the application.
+This is typically required if new calendar-related features are added that require broader permissions (e.g., writing events when it was previously read-only).

+To re-authorize:
+1. Delete the token file stored at the root of this project: `.google-token.json`
+2. Run any calendar command again (e.g., `bot calendar today`).
+3. Your browser will open, prompting you to log in and approve the new permissions.